Original Submitted Documents

 February 2021 - BPG Attended DRP Meeting to Discuss Barriers and Challenges to Meeting Requests to Demonstrate Progress

-- BPG attended the February DRP meeting without their development partner PAR.
-The DRP expressed concerns with the development team's inability to demonstrate sufficient progress and reiterated their requests for a third time to try to move the project forward.
+- The Development Team attended the February DRP meeting without their development partner PAR.
+The DRP expressed concerns with the Development Team's inability to demonstrate sufficient progress and reiterated their requests for a third time to try to move the project forward.

 - The DRP is still awaiting receipt of the requested items.